pluralsight/guides/in-review/other/how-to-install-ckan-2-5-from-source-on-debian-8-jessie/article.md

 pip install -e 'git+https://github.com/ckan/ckan.git#egg=ckan'
 ```

-Just remember the this version may contain bugs.
+Just remember that this version may contain bugs.

 Install the Python modules that CKAN requires into your virtualenv: